 Various shapes and sizes — Centrifugal pumps come in a variety of sizes, meaning they are suitable for different applications and can work when you have small space constraints.

-What Is a Positive Displacement Pump?
+What Is A Positive Displacement Pump?

 A positive displacement pump transports fluids by trapping a portion of the fluid and forcing it into a discharge pipe.
 Two or three spindles moving in opposite directions create the function of pumping, trapping, and displacing the liquid.
 There are several types of positive displacement pumps, including the following.